appsody/website/content/docs/stacks/stacks-overview.md

 ---

-## Stack Stability Levels
+## Stack stability levels

-If you would like to contribute a stack, you would need to submit a pull request and decide which repository you think is most suitable, corresponding to the stability level of your stack.
-We will review it, provide further guidance and request changes as necessary.
-If we agree that the new stack fulfils the criteria of your chosen repository, we will approve, merge and release your stack.
-When we release your stack, the following will occur:
-- A template archive for each stack template will be generated
-- A docker image of the stack will be pushed to [Appsody’s DockerHub](https://hub.docker.com/u/appsody)
-- The indexes for each repository will be updated

-These same steps will occur for subsequent pull requests updating your stack.
-If you would like to move the stack to a different repository, you will need to submit a pull request, changing the stack from the current repository to the new repository directory.
-We will make a decision with regards to whether or not your stack fulfils the criteria of the new repository.

-The stability criteria for each Appsody repository is as follows:
+The criteria for each Appsody stack stability level is as follows:

+### Experimental
-### Experimental - Not production-ready, proof of concept work that should be considered unstable and may be subject to breaking changes
+These stacks are not production-ready and should be considered proof of concept work that are unstable, and subject to breaking changes.
+They should:
-The stack should:
 - Strictly adhere to the Appsody stack structure (i.e. [appsody stack lint](https://appsody.dev/docs/using-appsody/cli-commands#appsody-stack-lint) passes without errors)
 - Support the [appsody init](https://appsody.dev/docs/using-appsody/cli-commands#appsody-init), [appsody run](https://appsody.dev/docs/using-appsody/cli-commands#appsody-run) and [appsody build](https://appsody.dev/docs/using-appsody/cli-commands#appsody-build) commands

+### Incubator
-### Incubator - Not production-ready, requires further development to satisfy stable criteria
-The stack should encompass the Experimental criteria and further:
+These stacks are not production-ready and require further development to satisfy the stable criteria.
+They should encompass the experimental criteria and further:
+- Provide documentation with regards to the limitations of the stack in the `README.md`
 - Maintainers must remain active in terms of contributions and reviews
-- Provide documentation with regards to the limitations of the stack, in the `README.md`
 - Support the [appsody test](https://appsody.dev/docs/using-appsody/cli-commands#appsody-test) and [appsody deploy](https://appsody.dev/docs/using-appsody/cli-commands#appsody-deploy) commands

-### Stable - Production-ready workload
+### Stable
-The stack should encompass the Incubator criteria and further:
+These stacks are production-ready.
+They should encompass the incubator criteria and further:
 - Support all Appsody CLI commands
-- Possess no open critical issues
+- Possess no open, critical issues
-- Pass on [appsody stack validate](https://appsody.dev/docs/using-appsody/cli-commands#appsody-stack-validate) and integration tests on all 3 OS supported by Appsody without errors
+- Pass on [appsody stack validate](https://appsody.dev/docs/using-appsody/cli-commands#appsody-stack-validate) and integration tests, on all 3 OS supported by Appsody without errors
 - Specify minimum requirements required by the stack, in the `stack.yaml` (i.e. the minimum Appsody/Docker/Buildah version required)
 - Support the [appsody build](https://appsody.dev/docs/using-appsody/cli-commands#appsody-build) command with Buildah
 - Prevent creation of files on the local system that cannot be removed (i.e. files owned by root or other users)